Volunteer Doulas

 • At least 21 years of age

 We ask our volunteers to sign up for a minimum of two on-call, 12-hour shifts per month.
-At any time during the shift, they can be called to the hospital when a mother requests a doula.
-The volunteer then stays with the mother throughout her labor and delivery until the baby is born.
-(She does not leave when the shift ends.)
+At any time during the shift, they can be called to the hospital when a patient requests a doula.
+The volunteer then stays with the patient throughout labor and delivery until the baby is born.
+(The volunteer doula does not leave when the shift ends.)

 The average time a doula stays at a birth is 10-12 hours, but it may be shorter or considerably longer.
 After a birth, a doula often needs to rest, so volunteering should be scheduled only when she doesn’t have other commitments near that time period.